jzoubian/flexdo/USAGE.md

 ## Configuration

-FlexDo creates a configuration file in your home directory: `~/flexdo_config.toml`
+FlexDo creates a configuration directory in your home directory: `~/.flexdo/`

+The configuration file is stored at: `~/.flexdo/config.toml`

 Example configuration: